pousse-cafe/pousse-cafe.github.io/documentation.md

 This will enable the injection of Pousse-Café services as Spring beans and allow the injection of Spring beans in Pousse-Café services.

 Note that the latter is not recommended as you would be bringing non-domain elements inside of your domain logic.
+In some cases however, this might be the preferred approach (e.g. when domain services rely on non-domain features like sending e-mails, etc.).

 A Pousse-Café Runtime will be automatically instantiated with configured bundles and started once Spring context is ready.